 Here is how one can introduce and incorporate vocabulary during the various early years developmental stages:

-At this time, introduction to brightly coloured books will be great to make the reading experience later a fun-filled activity.
+At this time, an introduction to brightly colored books will be great to make the reading experience later a fun-filled activity.

 6 weeks to 6 months